 Spotlight Series: Congratulations to the YOP Class of 2026!

 Congratulations to the YOP class of 2026!
 This year, twenty students graduate from the Richmond Symphony Youth Orchestra Program.
-Were excited to honor each student at our May 2026 spring concerts, on social media, and in the article below.
+We’re excited to honor each student at our May 2026 spring concerts, on social media, and in the article below.
 Blurbs are written using information provided in our annual survey, and students are listed in alphabetical order by last name.

 Claire Barnes